puppetlabs-toy-chest/wash/CONTRIBUTING.md

 It should always be safe to run `go get -u=patch` to pickup patches.

-## How to create a new plugin

-The [plugin](./plugin) package defines a set of interfaces that a plugin can implement to enable specific behaviors.

-### Starting a plugin

-Create a new directory in [plugin](./plugin) for the plugin.

-Create an object that implements the `Root` profile, as in it has:
-- a `Name` method to determine the name of the plugin when mounted
-- an `Init` method that loads and validates credentials
-- a `List` method that lists the first-level resources of the plugin

-### Extending the plugin

-Add new types representing the types of resources the plugin can list.
-- To make them appear as a directory, implement the `Group` interface.
-- Resources with metadata should implement the `Resource` interface.
-- To give files content, implement the `Readable` interface.
-- Log-type files can implement the `Pipe` interface to expose a stream of new data.
-- Files and directories that exist on a remote system or volume should implement the `File` interface.
-Additionally the [volume](./volume) package provides helpers for representing these types.
-- To support executing commands on a resource, implement the `Execable` interface.

-Tip: base new resources on the `EntryBase` struct to simplify creating them and enable caching.

 ## Submitting Changes
 Fork the repo, make changes, file a Pull Request.